paynterf/MissChanger/README.md

 If you have any question, please FIRST check the [MissChanger Wiki](https://github.com/VIN-y/MissChanger/wiki)

-If you still have any question, you can reach me at:
+If you still have any questions, you can reach me at:

 * `@vin` in the [Voron Toolchangers](https://discord.gg/qrb6HXNYxs) discord
 * `@vinny_69 V2.6365` in the [VORONDesign](https://discord.gg/voron) discord